carleton-diabetes-data-sci/GLYFE/README.md

 In Fall 2023, we decided to try to run this code on the exact same data as De Bois.

+It took all of the 2023-2024 school year, but we are now able to effectively run De Bois's code!
+Both with the Ohio dataset and T1DMS simulated dataset that he used, and with varying subsets of the SAP100 data from Tidepool.

+Results for experiments that we ran _after_ April 2024 live in the `experiments` folder, along with instructions for how create a new experiment using Datalad, and a log file where we manually record what each experiment is, and what commit we ran it on.

+We reproduced De Bois's results in his original folder structure: the `outputs`, `plots`, and `results` top-level folders.
+It would be quite easy (and only take a day or two to run) to reproduce De Bois's results in the Datalad format if we want, just follow the same instructions as for other experiments.

+All the code is currently run via the `runit` bash scripts.
+We probably should have rewritten the `batch_main()` function to do what we want, because right now we have to be careful to make a new clone of GLYFE whenever we're running a new experiment to make sure that the code stays consistent through the entire run.
+Update these scripts (or actually go and fix batch_main) to run an experiment.
+Pay attention, taking only a subset of the data (like in the 6w Tidepool experiments) requires naming the data slightly differently.

 # GLYFE (GLYcemia Forecasting Evaluation)

 [![DOI](https://zenodo.org/badge/184261006.svg)](https://zenodo.org/badge/latestdoi/184261006)